Lonely, I'm Mr. Lonely

 The boys and girls who come to us at Kurn Hattin also experience loneliness, and for young children who are not able to think abstractly about the passage of time, that loneliness seems to be unending.
 That's why the loving care of houseparents, teachers, counselors and staff assuages that loneliness and transforms it into peace and security.

-I have been recently involved in the care of a 20-year old homeless youth who has spent most of his life feeling lonely due to circumstances in his childhood and home life.
-I often thought that if he had been able to go to Kurn Hattin when he was a child, it could have changed the direction of his life and perhaps have prevented some of the bad choices he made as a teenager.
-He said to me,"Father, I am so lonely.
-I have always been on my own since I was a kid, raising my younger brothers."
-Do you know why?
-Because both parents were drug addicts and he and his brothers were left on their own.
+I have been recently involved in the care of several 20-year old homeless youth who have spent most of their lives feeling lonely due to circumstances in their childhood and home life.
+I often thought that if they had been able to go to Kurn Hattin when they were children, it could have changed the direction of their lives and perhaps have prevented some of the bad choices they made as teenagers.

-Although I can't go backwards in time to change his life, I need you to help me change the lives of the children who come to us at the Kurn Hattin Homes for Children.
+Although I can't go backwards in time to change their lives, I need you to help me change the lives of the children who come to us at the Kurn Hattin Homes for Children.
 Some of them are lonely RIGHT NOW.
 Your love and care can help them.
 It really can!

 Please make a financial contribution today to Kurn Hattin so that these boys and girls can find stability, safety, food, loving acceptance, shelter and education so that whatever loneliness they are experiencing can be healed--today.
 Not in ten years.

-If you could have heard the sorrow in that young man's voice, which even now haunts my memory, you would be as passionate as I am about getting children from troubled homes into Kurn Hattin.
+If you could have heard the sorrow in the voices of these 20-somethings, which even now haunts my memory, you would be as passionate as I am about getting children from troubled homes into Kurn Hattin.
 Please help.

 God bless you!